 To enable a user to create a page, it is required to add create permissions to the user's role for at least the following content types:

-- Page types: A user should be granted an access to create at least a specific page type to be able to create a page.
+- Page types: A user should be granted access to create at least one specific page type to be able to create new pages.

 Below are described the key limitations you might encounter when trying to solve certain governance aspects.